rctz/Local-ChatGPT/readme.md

 # LocalChatGPT
-Local chat bot base on pre-trained models for using with confidential information.
+Local chat bot base on pre-trained models for using with local confidential information.

 ### Requirement